Last update: 08.12.2019

 But with technology standards and hacking methods changing all of the time, how can we keep up to date with the latest measures to protect our sensitive personal information?

 From asking whether the IP address is personally identifiable information to knowing whether you should use public wifi to access your bank accounts, our guide will get you up to speed – fast.

 What is PII (personally identifiable information)?

-PII is sensitive personal information that can be used to build up a private profile of yourself as an individual.
-As confidential, sensitive data, it can also be used by cybercriminals in an attempt to steal data or money, either by accessing existing accounts or by setting up new accounts.
+PII is sensitive personal information that can be used by companies to build up a profile of an individual.
+It can also be used by cybercriminals in an attempt to steal data or money, either by accessing existing accounts or by setting up new accounts.

-Although financial services institutions have increasingly complex and sophisticated authentication measures in place, hackers are also learning all the time.
+Although financial service institutions have increasingly complex and sophisticated authentication measures in place, hackers are learning all the time as well.

 Cybercriminals are also motivated and ready to stay ahead of the game, meaning that vast numbers of fake accounts are set up every year – and equally vast sums of money are stolen through identity theft.